AI helps online learning, MOOC and learning management technology companies provide A+ support

 With a new, digitally-connected audience of learners, the future of education may be transformed forever.
 Companies offering self-paced online classes like Coursera and Udemy have the opportunity to earn life-long fans and students.
 At the same time, LMS companies catering to K-12 and university audiences like Schoology, Instructure’s Canvas, Blackboard and Google Classroom have already changed the perception of learning from home, and potentially, could lay the groundwork for broader remote learning in the future.

 This era of online learning could be boon or bane for these companies, As one publication points out, beyond the content and usefulness of self-directed classes or the ease of use of the platform itself, it’s the user experience that has the potential to rewrite the future and drive the education boon that has been lurking on the horizon for years 3.
-To do this, companies need to be available and support customers when they need them.
+To satisfy the demand for online courses while providing a top-notch customer experience, companies need to be available and support customers when they need them.
 Providing resolutions to questions and issues quickly, effortlessly and conveniently is the key to building customer trust that can lead to long-term relationships, advocacy and engagement.

 New customers lead to a strained customer service department